Broad Lines

 • must provide clear, complete, accurate and up-to-date information about the nature of the offer, the characteristics of the goods or services offered, including whether they can be traded on platforms, how they operate and the associated risks (e.g. price volatility and cyber risks), in a language that can be understood by an audience without special expertise or knowledge, taking into account the medium used to disseminate the information, so that they can understand its true scope and make informed choices about the use of their resources.

-• must clearly and visibly warn the public that these are assets whose purchase and subsequent deposit may result in the loss of all the funds invested.
+• must contain clearly and visibly the additional warning that these are assets whose purchase and subsequent deposit may result in the loss of all the funds invested.
 Such warnings must be prominent in the message, clearly understandable for the audience regardless of the medium used, and not be contradicted by the overall impact of the message.
-The following are some possible phrasings to be used: “Trading in crypto assets is unregulated, it might not be suitable for retail investors and you may lose the entire amount invested” or “Crypto assets are unregulated and can be very risky.
-There is no regulatory remedy for losses resulting from such transactions.
+The following is an example of the text to be used: “Trading in crypto assets is highly risky and it might not be suitable for retail investors as the entire amount invested may be lost“.

 • if the message refers to an offer with restrictions, it must explicitly state the period of validity or any other variable to which it is subject (e.g. reaching a certain volume).